cesar-rgon/desktop-app-installer/README.md

 │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
-├── pre-installation        It contains subscripts to prepare the installation of some applications │   ├── template-pre-installation.sh
+└── pre-installation        It contains subscripts to add third-party repositories and/or prepare the installation of apps
-│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
-├── scripts                 It contains one installation script per application │   ├── template-script.sh
-│   └── *.sh
-│
-└── third-party-repo        It contains subscripts to add third-party repositories for some applications
-    ├── template-repository.sh
+    ├── template-pre-installation.sh
     ├── *.sh                Subscripts used on any linux system ├── debian/*.sh         Subscripts only used on a Debian system ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system